 Luckily, there are a few solutions.
 To lower your bounce rate, we recommend:

-- Adding captcha to your forms.
+- Adding a captcha to your forms.
 Robots, be gone!
 Adding a captcha to your email signup forms ensures that you’re only collecting emails from real people.

 - Practicing good email hygiene.
 Good email hygiene means regularly cleaning out inactive email subscribers — and keeping your remaining list engaged with consistent, high-quality campaigns.